garybgenett/gary-os/README.md

   qemu-system-x86_64 -m 4096 -kernel gary-os.kernel
   ```

-The [Boot] file has a pre-made QEMU image inside that is already installed with
+The [Disk] file is a pre-made QEMU image that is already installed with [GRUB]
-[GRUB] and the [Kernel].
+and the [Kernel].

   ```
-  qemu-system-x86_64 -m 4096 loopfile.qcow2
+  qemu-system-x86_64 -m 4096 gary-os-*.qcow2
   ```

 See [Checklist] for additional information on how QEMU is used in the